 The battle to pass MAP-21 was a long and arduous process that began with the Sept.
 30, 2009 expiration of SAFETEA-LU, the previous highway authorization law.
 Nearly three years and ten temporary extensions later, lawmakers finally agreed to a new law.

 Highway reauthorization provides the construction industry with a clearer sense of what resources will be available for future investment, how much each state will have to plan major new projects, and provides firms and contractors with enough certainty to hire new workers and invest in new equipment.

 MAP-21 unfortunately did not address revisions to funding mechanisms for infrastructure investments.
 A recent Congressional Budget Office report shows the HTF's terrible fate - without revenue enhancements, lawmakers would need to cut roughly $50 billion from the HTF in 2015 to maintain the program's solvency – the "Year Zero" scenario.
-AED projects this dire solution would result in $2.3 billion in lost equipment market opportunity and more than 3,700 lost dealer jobs.
+Based on Federal Highway Administration apportionment data, AED projects this dire solution would result in $2.4 billion in lost equipment market opportunity and nearly 4,000 lost dealer jobs.

 This is simply unacceptable.

 A 2013 study by researchers at the College of William & Mary found that failing to change the existing tax structure while maintaining current investment will cause the HTF's account to incur a $365.5 billion deficit by 2035.
 The construction industry must start educating lawmakers on the need to maintain the solvency of the HTF and present various forms of innovative financing mechanisms.
 Increases in user fees usually appear in the context of tax debates, and AED urges lawmakers to find new revenues for the HTF while considering comprehensive tax reform.
 With a concerted effort by the industry, funding for the HTF could be settled before reauthorization talks start up again early in the 113th Congress.